dept/tamtam-frontend-setup/README.md

 >## Source ##

 >>### Assets ###
->>Contains fonts, images and SVG files.
+>>Contains all your project assets such as fonts, images and SVG files.
 >>
->>These will be automaticly copied to the right folders.
+>>Which ones will be copied to the build folder, and where eactly, you can define in the `config.copy` settings.

 >>### Data ###
 >>JSON data which is available for your Nunjucks templating.
-The `.json` files should be named by page or module

 >>### HTML ###
 >>Modular setup of the HTML files.